 Joanne Cavanaugh Simpson is a nonfiction essayist, lecturer, and editor of 3QR: The Three Quarter Review.
 She is the author of Literature on Deadline (Caldwell Publishing), and is a former staff writer for The Miami Herald and Johns Hopkins Magazine, among other publications.
-Her essays have appeared inThe Washington Post, The Rumpus, The Sun literary magazine, Creative Nonfiction, The Connecticut Review, Utne Reader, Style, WYPR's The Signal, as well as in the book collections Letters to J.D.
+Her essays have appeared in The Washington Post, The Rumpus, The Sun literary magazine, Creative Nonfiction, The Connecticut Review, Utne Reader, Style, WYPR's The Signal, as well as in the book collections Letters to J.D.
 Salinger (University of Wisconsin Press) and Signs of Life in the USA (Bedford/St. Martin’s).
 Her essays are forthcoming in the literary journal Chautauqua and elsewhere.